adonespitogo/unsakini/README.md

 -------------------------
 ### Getting Started
 Configure your local development environment first.
-Rename the `config/development/*.json.sample` to `config/development/*.json` and modify accordingly.

 There are four configuration files for each environment namely:
  - `application.json` - Configuration for the application like base url
  - `database.json` - Database configuration
  - `express-mail.json` - Configuration for the [express-mail](https://github.com/sorich87/express-mail) plugin